dbilanoski/100-days-of-code/round2_log.md

 [Twitter post](https://twitter.com/DBilanoski/status/1481031039090937860)

 ### Day 3: January 12th, 2022
-Completed regex chapter in the JS course on [FreeCodeCamp](https://www.freecodecamp.org) where I went through basics of grouping, filtering combining patterns with or operators.
+Completed regex chapter in the JS course on [FreeCodeCamp](https://www.freecodecamp.org) where I went through basics of grouping and combining patterns with "or" operators.
 Kind of rushed it as I only had little time between putting my kid to sleep and rushing to the semi night shift maintenance windows at work.

 Need to try to manage time better.